Aks Minoa Palace

 - Outdoor Pool

 - Free WiFi

 - Low Deposit Options Available

 - Interest FREE Payment Plans

-Aks Minoa Palace is situated directly on the sandy beach.
+Welcome to the Aks Minoa Palace in Karteros.
+The hotel is located directly at the sandy beach.
 The closest city to the hotel is Heraklion (7 km).
-To make your stay more comfortable air conditioning, a lounge, a lobby ...
+To make your stay more comfortable ...
 Continue reading

-Aks Minoa Palace is situated directly on the sandy beach.
+Welcome to the Aks Minoa Palace in Karteros.
+The hotel is located directly at the sandy beach.
 The closest city to the hotel is Heraklion (7 km).
-To make your stay more comfortable air conditioning, a lounge, a lobby, a reception, a conference room and a mini market are available.
+To make your stay more comfortable air conditioning, a reception, a conference room, a mini market, a lounge and a lobby are available.
+The staff in this hotel speaks English and German.
 A playground for children is available.
-The staff in this hotel speaks English and German.
-A fresh water swimming pool, seasonally open with a separate children's pool is available.
-A poolside bar is on site at the hotel where guests can unwind with a drink.
+The hotel features a fresh water swimming pool, seasonally open with a separate children's pool.
+For convenience, refreshing drinks are offered at the pool bar.
 Sunshades and sunbeds are available free of charge at the beach and at the pool.
-Distance from the hotel to: airport HER (6 km).
+Accessible from the hotel: airport HER (6 km).
 The hotel ensures that disabled guests are catered for with the following amenities: a ramp or level access.
 For your entertainment the hotel features a TV lounge.
 Vehicles may be parked in the parking lot.

 - Children's playground

 - Games room

 - Currency exchange